December 6, 2020—

 Image of Hayabusa2 which returned to Earth and detached re-entry capsule ©JAXA

-The main objective of the Hayabusa2 Project was to bring back samples of sand and stone from the unexplored asteroid Ryugu, to help investigate the origins of the solar system and life on Earth.
+The main objective of the Hayabusa2 Project was to bring back samples of sand and stone from the unexplored asteroid Ryugu, to help investigate the origins of the solar system, and life on Earth.

-Hayabusa2 was developed as a successor to Hayabusa, the first space probe ever to successfully brought back surface materials from the asteroid Itokawa.
+Hayabusa2 was developed as a successor to Hayabusa, the first space probe to successfully bring back surface materials from the asteroid Itokawa.
 Thanks to the experience of Hayabusa, Hayabusa2 represents a substantial improvement over its predecessor.
 Its design enables more reliable sample return and additional features resulting from new engineering challenges, such as the collection of subsurface asteroid material samples.

-Ryugu, the asteroid explorer Hayabusa2 was designed to explore, is known as a C-type asteroid.
+Ryugu, the asteroid that explorer Hayabusa2 was designed to explore, is known as a C-type asteroid.
 It is thought to be a celestial body containing information about the birth of our solar system some 4.6 billion years ago.